 How to price your product

-I don’t think that’s the best way.
+I see a lot of sellers taking this approach and, honestly, I don’t think that’s the best way.

 I’m guessing not.